FabricMC/fabric-docs/develop/resource-conditions.md

 <<< @/reference/latest/src/main/java/com/example/docs/conditions/ModResourceConditions.java#register

-This condition type can then be referenced from `TagsEmptyResourceCondition` as well:
+This condition type can then be referenced from `DateMatchesResourceCondition` as well:

-<<< @/reference/latest/src/main/java/com/example/docs/conditions/TagsEmptyResourceCondition.java#type
+<<< @/reference/latest/src/main/java/com/example/docs/conditions/DateMatchesResourceCondition.java#type

 Be sure to call `ModResourceConditions.register` in your [mod's initializer](./getting-started/project-structure#entrypoints):